Zelenskyy plans to meet Xi Jinping after China offers Russia peace plan - ExBulletin

 Zelenskyy plans to meet Xi Jinping after China offers Russia peace plan

-As his country’s bitter war with Russia reached the one-year mark, Ukrainian President Volodymyr Zelenskyy said he wanted to meet his Chinese counterpart, Xi Jinping, to discuss Beijing’s proposals to end the conflict.
+While his country is bitter war with russia reached the milestone of one year, the President of Ukraine Volodymyr Zelensky says he wants to meet his Chinese counterpart, Xi Jinpingto discuss Beijing’s proposals to end the conflict.

 China historically respects our territorial integrity, so it should do everything to get Russia out of the territory of Ukraine, Zelenskyy said at a press conference on Friday.